gitcoinco/matching_contracts/README.md

 ## About

-This contract facilitates non-custodial match payouts after a Gitcoin Grants round.
+This contract allows for non-custodial Gitcoin Grants match payouts.
 It works as follows:

-1. Contract is deployed with empty state
+1. During a matching round, deploy a new instance of this contract
-2. When a round is complete, Gitcoin computes the final match amounts based on contribution data
+2. Once the round is complete, Gitcoin computes the final match amounts earned by each grant
-3. Gitcoin calls `setPayouts()` which sets the amount of DAI that each grant earned in matching this round
-4. Once all payouts are set, the `readyForPayout` flag is set to `true` and the match payouts are finalized
+3. Over the course of multiple transactions, the contract owner will set the payout mapping stored in the `payouts` variable.
+This maps each grant receiving address to the match amount owed, in DAI
+4. Once this mapping has been set for each grant, the contract owner calls `finalize()`.
+This sets `finalized` to `true`, and at this point the payout mapping can no longer be updated.
-5. Funders should review the configured payout mapping and make sure they agree with it
-6. If so, they transfer their DAI to the contract.
-This can be done with an ordinary transfer to the contract's address, or with the `addFunds()` method.
-   1. **WARNING: Do not send anything except for DAI to this contract or it will be lost**
+5. Funders review the payout mapping, and if they approve they transfer their funds to this contract.
+This can be done with an ordinary transfer to this contract address. **WARNING: Do not send anything except for DAI to this contract or it will be lost**
+6. Once all funds have been transferred, the contract owner calls `enablePayouts` which lets grant owners withdraw their match payments
-7. Once funders have sent their DAI to the contract, grant owners can call `withdraw()` to have their match payout sent to their address.
+7. Grant owners can now call `withdraw()` to have their match payout sent to their address.
    Anyone can call this method on behalf of a grant owner, which is useful if your Gitcoin grants address cannot call contract methods.
-8. When the next round is about to begin, the `reset()` method is called so the new payout mapping can be set

-This contract is deployed on mainnet and Rinkeby at **\_\_\_**
+This contract is deployed on mainnet at TBD

 ## Development